Make complex code changes faster & more reliably with automatic working memory support

 FlowTree is a Sublime Text 3 plugin designed to help with this problem.
 By automatically building a diagram of the files you open and why you open them, it can help you make complicated code changes faster and more reliably.

-To install via Package Control, run the 'Package Control: Install Package' command and choose the FlowTree package.
+Package Control: Install Package command and choose the FlowTree package.
 (If you aren't able to find it, maybe try updating Sublime Text to the latest version.)

 To install manually, e.g. if you want to do development, clone the repository into the Packages directory in your Sublime Text 3 settings folder.

 Open a file from a codebase you're working on and run the

 As buffers get closed, the empty box ☐ turns into a checked box to indicate completion of that part of the task.
-In the above screenshot, the user finished making modifications to
+In the above screenshot, you finished making modifications to